-Is this play a fund-raiser, an audience-participation mystery, or just entertainment for a potluck dinner?
-Well, one thing is for sure, it's fun no matter how you use it!
+Use this play as a fund-raiser, an audience-participation mystery, or just entertainment for a special dinner!

-Rev. Longacre is gathering a small group of church members together at a potluck dinner to broach the subject of starting a building fund.
+Rev. Longacre is gathering a small group of church members together at a potluck supper to broach the subject of starting a building fund.
 Duty-bound Hazel arrives first to set up everything and tell the Reverend she hasn't yet found out who's been sending him anonymous love letters.